dapicester/antirsi-gpl-cask/README.md

 # My Custom Casks

-Here are my custom casks for the following apps:
+Here are my custom formulas and casks for the following apps:

 - AntiRSI
 - aMule
+- Kensington Works
+- PlantUML
+- Rubber